The Compilability Thresholds of 2-CNF to OBDD: Introduction

-\textbf{\textsf{Related work.}} Our work builds on a rich body of results on random 2-CNF formulas.
+\begin{restatable}[Compilability Thresholds of 2-CNF to OBDD]{theorem}{compilabilityThreshold} Let $\delta \geq 0$, $n \in \mathbb{N}$ and $F$ be a random formula following $\calF_2(n,\delta n)$.
+There are constants $c,d > 0$ such that, \begin{enumerate}[(I)] \item if $\delta < 1/2$, then $\lim_{n \rightarrow \infty} \Pr[\obddSize(F) \leq n^c] = 1$ \item if $1/2 < \delta < 1$, then $\lim_{n \rightarrow \infty} \Pr[\obddSize(F) \geq \exp(n^d)] = 1$ \item if $\delta > 1$, then $\lim_{n \rightarrow \infty} \Pr[\obddSize(F) = 1] = 1$ \end{enumerate} \end{restatable} \subparagraph*{Related work.} Our work builds on a rich body of results on random 2-CNF formulas.
 The satisfiability threshold (Theorem \ref{theorem:sat_threshold_for_2CNF}) was established independently by Chvátal and Reed~\cite{ChvatalR92} and Goerdt~\cite{Goerdt96}.
 The precise number of satisfying assignments of random 2-SAT formulas was determined by Achlioptas et al.~\cite{2satsol}.
 The treewidth threshold we rely on is due to Lee, Lee, and Oum~\cite{lee2012rank}.
 On the knowledge compilation side, phase transitions for compilation have been studied experimentally~\cite{GuptaRM20}.
 However, surprisingly, a theoretical investigation is still lacking and we have to turn to research on OBDD-based proof systems to find some work that considers OBDDs for random CNF, though not in a setting relevant for us~\cite{FriedmanX13}.
 Our paper provides the first theoretical account of the phase transition behavior in OBDD compilation, establishing exact thresholds for random 2-CNF.